Life was lonely for Carmel. Then along came Charlie and his buddies for playgroup

 Cindy Chick and her five-month-old son, Charlie.
 Source: SBS News / Rayane Tamer

-Nadene Lee, CEO of Playgroup NSW, says the anecdotal benefits show that 'smart play' pays off.
+Nadene Lee, CEO of Playgroup NSW, says there's anecdotal evidence of the benefits of such playgroups.

-"It’s around mental health, it’s around wellbeing, it’s around a sense of connection.
-There are definitely positive impacts in that area," she said.
+"There are clear and profound benefits for mental health, as well as for connection, self-esteem and socialisation for all generations involved, but particularly for our older friends.

 Babies from birth to children of school-age are welcome.
 Source: SBS News / Rayane Tamer